 2018 has been a year of optimism for the Syrian government.
 In just five months, most major Syrian cities are now back under state control.
 The recapturing effort was not attained just through barrel bombs and massive civilian casualties, but was also done through the local reconciliation efforts brokered under the Astana mandates and tested in Aleppo.

 The procedures of these truces often varied, but the general concept was that fighters either lay down their weapons or evacuate to other areas.
 In return, the government would lift the siege and restore services.

 The fighters who submitted are then absorbed into the Syrian army.
 As part of these agreements, the opposition local councils are disbanded, and power is temporarily given to local leaders until the full return of state institutions.

 More important is the fact that rebellious religious leaders often integrate back into government politics following a change in their rhetoric.
 Some even become mediators between the people and the state.

-As can be deduced from the maps above, Syrian opposition is completely worn down, the Kurds maintain a stronghold in the North, and ISIS is almost entirely obliterated.
+The current geopolitics of the conflict show that the Syrian opposition is completely worn down, the Kurds maintain a stronghold in the North, and ISIS is almost entirely obliterated.
 This means that finding a solution in Syria now possible.

 As the victor, however, Assad can dictate the terms of peace and it is up to him and Russia to choose their post-conflict partners.
 To that extent, Russia took care to choose which groups participated in Astana; indeed, only armed opposition was invited while the High Negotiations Committee, representing the Syrian opposition at planned Geneva peace talks, was only consulted.